Now that you’ve picked your perfect kitten, it’s time to get everything ready for the new arrival!

 Home at last

-When you bring your new kitten home for the first time, she’ll probably be nervous of her new surroundings.
+When you bring your new kitten home for the first time, they'll probably be nervous of their new surroundings.
 Don’t worry – it’s perfectly normal.
 Your house will be full of strange sights, sounds and smells, and your kitten will need time to adjust.
-You can help her feel settled and safe by providing a cardboard box or a cat carrier with the door removed which can act as a little ‘cave’ for her to retreat to for some quiet time.
+You can help them feel settled and safe by providing a cardboard box or a cat carrier with the door removed which can act as a little ‘cave’ for them to retreat to for some quiet time.

 Keep your kitten in a warm, quiet room for the first two or three days.
-Give her easy access to a litter box, feeding and water bowls, a cosy bed and a few toys to keep her entertained.
-All these things will help your kitten adjust to her new environment.
+Give them easy access to a litter box, feeding and water bowls, a cosy bed and a few toys to keep them entertained.
+All these things will help your kitten adjust to their new environment.